rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Introduction**

 Keystone is the identity management component of OpenStack; it supports token-based, username/password and AWS-style logins and is responsible for providing a centralised directory of users mapped to the services they are granted to use.
 It acts as the common authentication system across the whole of the OpenStack environment and integrates well with existing backend directory services such as LDAP.
 In addition to providing a centralised repository of users, Keystone provides a catalogue of services deployed in the environment, allowing service discovery with their endpoints (or API entry-points) for access.
+Keystone is responsible for governance in an OpenStack cloud, it provides a policy framework for allowing fine grained access control over various components and responsibilities in the cloud environment.

 As keystone provides the foundation for everything that OpenStack uses this will be the first thing that is installed.
 For this, we'll take the first node (node1) and turn this into a 'cloud conductor' in which, Keystone will be a crucial part of that infrastructure.